Pg 6 The

 friction as a way to make speed and efficiency gains, has been well established.

-Unfortunately the applications have been limited, or resulted in less welcomed side-
+Unfortunately the applications have been limited, or resulted in less welcomed side-effects.

 “Beat friction ... and rule the waves”